apache/mynewt-site/docs/os/core_os/mbuf/os_msys_get_pkthdr.md

     struct my_user_hdr_struct my_usr_hdr;

     /*
-     * Allocate a mbuf with hopefully at least 100 bytes in its user data buffer
+     * Allocate an mbuf with hopefully at least 100 bytes in its user data buffer
      * and that has a user header of size sizeof(struct my_user_hdr_struct) */
     om = os_msys_get_pkthdr(100, sizeof(struct my_user_hdr_struct));